glennbechdevops/unleash-feature-management/README.md

 SAM configuration environment [default]:
 ```

-This will take some time, and when it is done - the Endpoint given to your lambda will be displayed - something like this
+This will take some time, and when it is done - the Endpoint given to your lambda will be displayed - something like this (Just an example)
 ```shell
 Key                 HelloWorldApi
 Description         API Gateway endpoint URL for Prod stage for Hello World function
 Value               https://6ztkdjfii8.execute-api.eu-west-1.amazonaws.com/Prod/hello/
 ```

+The lambda function is deployed with the domain name / URL given by *value* in your output.
 You can now test your endpoint in your browser, and change the toggle on- and off at unleash.io and see that the browser either returns
 501 Not implemented- or 200 OK.